nicholasohjj/tp/docs/UserGuide.md

 **Format:**

-`delete_assignment INDEX as/ASSIGNMENT_NAME`
+`delete_assignment STUDENT_INDEX as/ASSIGNMENT_NAME`

-- `INDEX` must be a positive integer corresponding to the assignment in the displayed list.
+- `INDEX` must be a positive integer corresponding to the student to which the assignment belongs in the displayed list.
 - `ASSIGNMENT_NAME` is the name of the assignment to delete.

 **Example:**